Background

 • Once monthly

-Formulate custom backup schedule parameters
+Formulate custom backup schedule parameters.

 define('PRIME_MOVER_AUTOBACKUP_CUSTOM_SCHEDULES', json_encode (